GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit00/unit00-02_deliverables.md

 ## Project work

 The page with the description of the project work can be found [here](https://geomoer.github.io/moer-mpg-upscaling/unit06/unit06-01_Overview.html){:target="_blank"}.
-The deadline to deliver the project outline is t.b.d, 23:00.
+The deadline to deliver the project outline is June 27,2024, 23:00.
-The deadline to deliver the final project work is t.b.d, 23:00.
+The deadline to deliver the final project work is August 13,2024, 23:00.